ronaldokwan/Note-Taking-App/README.md

 $ npm start
 ```

+8. The server will be running on `http://localhost:3000`.

 ### Testing

 The server has unit tests written with Jest.
 To run the tests, use the following command: